When payroll hits tomorrow, and your biggest client suddenly pushes payment out two weeks, you can't sit around waiting on a bank.

 A business line of credit offers flexible, revolving access to capital.
 Borrowers draw what they need and only pay interest on the amount used.
 It's a fast funding solution for ongoing or unpredictable expenses, like restocking inventory or covering late client payments.

-Only pay interest on the funds you use
+| Only pay interest on the funds you use | May have lower maximum loan amounts than term loans |

-Can reuse the credit line after repayment
+| Can reuse the credit line after repayment | Some providers charge annual maintenance or draw fees |

-Fast approval process through many online lenders
+| Fast approval and loan process through many online lenders |

 3. Invoice Financing